nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   - How often your task is to repeat: `[--recur daily|weekly|monthly|yearly]`

 **Example:** `todo read book --priority low --doOn 20-10-2021 02:00:00 --recur daily`
-- Adds a todo task with description `read book` to the tasklist.
+- Adds a todo task with description `read book` to the task list.
 - Specifies the priority to be `low`.
 - Specifies the task is to be done on `20-10-2021 02:00:00`.
 - Specifies the task is to repeat `daily`.